 What about the slowest 1800 SPM speed?
 Here you’re looking at something aimed at closer, detailed work.
 Think of tasks like balding out where you want slower rotations and less blade friction.

-This diversity is missing in any fixed motor hair cutter.
+In this Andis Supra ZR review, we confirmed that this diversity is missing in any fixed motor hair cutter.
 You’re essentially getting a 5-in-1 deal here, sparing you the need to switch between clippers mid-haircut.

 Supra ZR clipper: any barber’s long-lasting friend